Launch & Grow Roadmap

 - Registering Your Business Name

 New Business News – Grant, Funding and Learning Opportunities

 Think of the permitting process as self-defense.
 Permits assure you and public agencies that everything is on the up and up.
 That you’re building your business by the book.
 In doing so, you protect yourself, your employees, and your customers and establish a bulletproof path for your future.

-The Commissioner of the Revenue office is responsible for all things related to business licenses, machinery & tools taxes and any special licenses necessary for business operating in Newport News.
+The Commissioner of the Revenue’s office is responsible for classifying and issuing business licenses for businesses operating in Newport News.
+In addition to having a license businesses might have business personal property, business-related taxes, and machinery and tools tax.
 See the resources below to learn more about each area.

 The Commonwealth's Business One Stop website has really helped to streamline the process for completing the state and federal requirements for starting a new business.

 When you get to the website, click on the "Starting" section.
 This will open up a page with a bunch of information on getting through the state and federal processes.
 Read through everything on the site as there is a tremendous amount of information.
 Click the Business One Stop button below to get STARTED!

 Each new business must receive a Certificate of Use and Occupancy from the Department of Codes Compliance which is a separate office from the Commissioner's Office.